-This article includes discussion of Aicardi syndrome, Aicardi's syndrome, syndrome of spasms in flexion, callosal agenesis, and ocular abnormalities, and incomplete Aicardi syndrome.
+This article includes discussion of Aicardi syndrome, alternatively called syndrome of spasms in flexion, callosal agenesis, and ocular abnormalities.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 The author has a special interest in genetic malformations of the brain and has made significant contributions to this field.
 In this article, he updates our knowledge of Aicardi syndrome, including the newest findings by MR and genetics.